-The Cardiovascular Technologist job requires the sonographer / technologist to utilize color-flow duplex ultrasound and physiologic testing equipment to produce ultrasound images and related data, which is used by physicians to render a medical diagnosis.
-The Cardiovascular Technologist is also responsible for the performance of the following duties.
+The Cardiac Sonographer job requires the sonographer to utilize color-flow duplex ultrasound to produce ultrasound images and related data, which is used by physicians to render a medical diagnosis.
+The Cardiac Sonographer is also responsible for the performance of the following duties.

 - Set up, operate, maintain, and clean equipment in accordance with NAVIX and manufacturer guidelines.
 Report any equipment difficulties or failures as outline in the NAVIX Employee Manual.

 - Frequently move and adjust testing equipment for testing purposes to optimize results.

 - Prepare patient for examination, including, but not limited to, explaining the examination to the patient, having the patient change clothing, adjusting examination table, chairs, and other equipment and furnishings as necessary to assure optimal results.